baajur/DCS_Assignment/README.md

 # DCS_Assignment

-This is work for DCS_Assignment for Front-end Devleoper role
+This is work for DCS_Assignment for Front-end Developer role

 ## 1. Tech Stacks:

-- React / Typescript, Redux (redux-saga)
+- React / Typescript, Redux (redux-saga), SASS
 - Unit tests with Jest / Enzyme

 ## 2. Description: